SamuelAMT/restaurant-back/README.md

-# Back-End do dispositivo Desktop do Restaurante.
+# Back-End do dispositivo Desktop do restaurant.